natgeo-wong/ClimateEasy.jl/README.md

 * Extraction of data from HDF4 legacy format
 * Mapping of gridded data using Julia's inbuilt Python functionalities

-The ClimateEasy.jl package requires the following Julia dependencies:
+I will be adding Documentation to this later.

-* Dates, DelimitedFiles
+Currently, the ClimateEasy.jl package requires the following Julia dependencies:
-* Memento, Printf
+* Dates, DelimitedFiles, Printf
 * Conda, PyCall, PyPlot

 The ClimateEasy.jl package requires the following Python dependencies:
 * Cartopy
 * pyhdf

 These Python dependencies can be installed using Conda.add("pkg_name")

 Author(s):